i05nagai/memorandum/language/english_speaking.md

     * spring from
     * spring on
     * spring up
+        * to start to exist suddenly
+        * thousands of new businesses have sprung up in the past couple of years
+        * A number of constructs have sprung up in programming languages to alleviate this problem
 * downstream
     * in the direction a river or stream is flowing
         * the current carried her downstream